hn3000/service-config/README.md

 ## Openfin Service Config

+(This fork exists to explore workarounds for this service's failure to work on macOS.)

 A helper module which contains the Store component and all associated logic.
 The store is the default export and individual components are accessible with slash notation.
 For example  `openfin-service-config/Watch`.

 #### Plugins